cefop/BobbleMixNextJs/CONTRIBUTING.md

 - Pull-Requests point to the `master` branch
 - You need to cover your code and feature by tests
-- We recommend to use [task lists][checkbox] to explain steps / features in your Pull-Request description

 ### Workflow